About

 The language work of UX writers

-My dissertation examines the language work of UX writers.
-The main goal of this project is to investigate an area of contemporary language expertise, UX writing, that has not been studied before in sociolinguistics or discourse studies.
-The project examines the “working life of language” by centring practitioners’ own reflexive understanding of their linguistic practices.
-It is affiliated with the larger SNSF-funded (Swiss National Science Foundation) project “Elite Creativities”, led by Prof. Dr. Crispin Thurlow.
+My dissertation examined the language work of UX writers.
+The project focused on the “working life of language” by centring practitioners’ own reflexive understanding of their linguistic practices.
+This involves asking questions such as: How is language used to imagine and design users?
+How do UX professionals describe and make sense of their own (language) work and its consequences?
+How are such design practices connected to ideological structures of, for instance, class, gender, or race?
+The project was affiliated with the larger SNSF-funded (Swiss National Science Foundation) project “Elite Creativities”, led by Prof. Dr. Crispin Thurlow.

 Want to know more?
-Email me at lara.portmann[at]unibe.ch.
+Email me at lara.portmann[at]discourse.ch.